 Where possible, on a case-by-case basis we will review and make reasonable adjustments to support their needs.
+Please inform candidates that if NET's assistance is required, we will need to understand more about their needs in order to act accordingly.

-In the interest of personal safety, NET reserves the right to refuse or terminate a competitor's task should any medical issues present themselves on the day that have not been previously disclosed or discussed.
+In the interest of personal safety, NET reserves the right to refuse or terminate a competitor's involvement in the national qualifying heats or UK final should any medical issues present themselves that have not been previously disclosed or discussed.